Toll Free:

 A web of entry-level systems emerges which worked for simpler times but now drags down the operational maturity required to execute evolving business priorities.

-Recognizing the built-in ceiling of basic tools marks the pivotal moment to spark the pursuit of integrated platforms purpose-built for interoperability.
+Recognizing the built-in ceiling of basic tools marks the pivotal moment to spark the pursuit of integrated platforms that are purpose-built for interoperability.

 Other common red flags signaling the end of basic system viability include: